Integral points of bounded height on a log Fano threefold: Introduction

 behave asymptotically?

 Results in this direction include complete intersections of large dimension compared to their degree~\cite{MR0150129}, algebraic groups and homogeneous spaces~\cite{MR1230289,MR1381987,MR1230290,MR1309971,MR2286635,MR2488484,MR3438314}, and partial equivariant compactifications~\cite{arXiv:1006.3345,MR2999313,MR3117310}, that is, equivariant compactifications $X$ together with an invariant divisor $D$.
-The first case is an application of the circle method, for the latter cases the group structure is exploited by means such as harmonic analysis.
+The first case is an application of the circle method; for the latter cases, the group structure is exploited by means of harmonic analysis or similar methods.

 In~\cite{MR2740045}, Chambert-Loir and Tschinkel describe a framework allowing a geometric interpretetation of such asymptotic formulas.
-These results suggest that the asymptotic for a split variety $X$ over the rationals $K=\QQ$ with a geometrically integral divisor $D$ has the form
+These results suggest that the asymptotic formula for a split variety $X$ (i.e., such that $\Pic(X)\to\Pic(X_{\QQbar})$ is an isomorphism) over the field $K=\QQ$ of rational numbers, with a geometrically integral divisor $D$ admitting a real point, should have the form

-where $\alpha$ depends on the geometry of the effective cone, $\tau_{\mathrm{fin}}$ is a Tamagawa volume of the boundary $D(\RR)$ and $\tau_{\infty}$ is product of local volumes of integral points $\mU(\ZZ_p)$.
+where $\alpha$ depends on the geometry of the effective cone, $\tau_{\infty}$ is a Tamagawa volume of the boundary $D(\RR)$, and $\tau_{\mathrm{fin}}$ is product of local volumes of integral points $\mU(\ZZ_p)$.

-Our main result is such an asymptotic formula for a log Fano threefold that does not belong to any of the above classes (cf.~Lemma \ref{lem:noaction} and Remark \ref{rmk:compactification}).
+Our main result is such an asymptotic formula for a log Fano threefold that does not belong to any of the above classes.
 To this end, we parametrize the integral points using universal torsors.
 Universal torsors have been defined and studied by Colliot-Thélène and Sansuc~\cite{MR899402}; their usage to count rational points goes back to Salberger~\cite{MR1679841}, who used them to reprove Manin's conjecture for toric varieties.
 Since then, the technique has been used to count rational points on many other varieties.
 This is the first application of the torsor method to integral points.